Samrat-Doi/Music-Recommendation-System/README.md

     ![](https://www.statisticshowto.com/wp-content/uploads/2016/10/MAE.png)

-Root mean square error (RMSE):
+*Root mean square error (RMSE)*:
-    it's same as MAE but it gives a large weight to large errors
+   -It's same as MAE but it gives a large weight to large errors
     ![](https://miro.medium.com/max/966/1*lqDsPkfXPGen32Uem1PTNg.png)

-Normalized Mean Absolute Error (NMAE): it normalize user ratings first
+*Normalized Mean Absolute Error (NMAE)*:
+- It normalize user ratings first
     First: calculate the average of ratings of every user
     Second: take the difference between rates and the average of this user
     Third: apply MAE on the result of second step

-## Recommendation-centric metrics:
+### Recommendation-centric metrics:
-    the target of these metrics is to ensure that items recommended by the recommender system has some certain characteristics
+ - The target of these metrics is to ensure that items recommended by the recommender system has some certain characteristics.

-    Diversity: This metric wants to ensure two things
+ - Diversity: This metric wants to ensure two things:
-    - Every recommended item is different form others
+    - Every recommended item is different form others.
-    - recommended item should be new item you the user so the user doesn't interact with before
+    - Recommended item should be new item you the user so the user doesn't interact with before.

-    Coverage:
+ - Coverage:
-    - measures the ability of the recommender system to recommnd all the items dataset
+    - Measures the ability of the recommender system to recommnd all the items dataset.
-    - this measure is important because in some cases you may face that recommender systems doesn't recommend some items for any user
+    - This measure is important because in some cases you may face that recommender systems doesn't recommend some items for any user.

-## Personaization:
+### Personaization:
     This metric wants to ensure that these certain items are recommended to this specific user

     First: You apply recommender system on all your users